15 Days: How Many Hours? A complete walkthrough to Time Calculation

 The ability to convert days to hours lays the foundation for more complex time conversions.
 Let's explore how to work with other time units:

-• Converting Hours to Minutes: Since there are 60 minutes in an hour, we multiply the number of hours by 60.
-For example, 360 hours * 60 minutes/hour = 21,600 minutes.
+Converting Hours to Minutes: Since there are 60 minutes in an hour, we multiply the number of hours by 60.
+To give you an idea, 360 hours * 60 minutes/hour = 21,600 minutes.

 This demonstrates the interconnectedness of time units and highlights the importance of understanding the underlying relationships for accurate conversions.